Non-UK Resident and Domicile

 • Assuming point (i) has been achieved then visits to the UK on average of fewer than 90 days per annum (but not exceeding 183 days in any tax year) will be permitted (bearing in mind previous comments as to what may constitute a day).

-With regard to domicile, the position is as follows:-
+About domicile, the position is as follows:-

 • For anybody with a domicile of origin overseas then such domicile of origin will be retained unless there is a substantial and permanent change in what the taxpayer considers to be their homeland/where their heart lies/where they intend to end their days.